Challenges to Lifetime Gifts and Transactions

 Whilst sometimes claims against those responsible can be pursued when the vulnerable person is alive, sometimes, suspicious lifetime gifts or transactions only arise after a person’s death, when an executor or administrator is administering their estate.

 Our lawyers can advise on the types of claims available in relation to suspicious lifetime gifts and transactions and pursue claims against those responsible.
-Our lawyers understand that these types of claims can often be distressing for those who have discovered them and we approach claims in a sensitive but strong manner.
+We understand that these types of claims can often be distressing for those who have discovered them and we approach claims in a sensitive but strong manner.

 Partner, Solicitor & Head of Dispute ResolutionContact